 As of December 31, 2018, our cash and cash equivalents were US\$34.4 million.
-We will receive net proceeds from this offering and the Concurrent Private Placement of approximately US\$100.5 million, or approximately US\$115.0 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering and the Concurrent Private Placement of approximately US\$75.2 million, or approximately US\$86.0 million if the underwriters exercise their over-allotment option in full, assuming the initial offering price is US\$6.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
 We plan to use the net proceeds of this offering and the Concurrent Private Placement for purposes including but not limited to (i) general corporate matters, (ii) establishment of entities and application of operating licenses, (iii) satisfaction of increased capital adequacy requirements, and (iv) potential investments in various forms.
 However, our management will have considerable discretion in the application of the net proceeds received by us.
 You will not have the opportunity, as part of your investment decision, to assess whether proceeds are being used appropriately.
 You must rely on the judgment of our management regarding the application of the net proceeds of this offering and the Concurrent Private Placement.
 The net proceeds may be used for corporate purposes that do not improve our efforts to maintain profitability or increase our share price.
 The net proceeds from this offering and the Concurrent Private Placement may be placed in investments that do not produce income or that lose value.
 For more details of our plan on how to use our proceeds, please see the section titled "Use of Proceeds."